null

 Concrete Scanning

-Concrete scanning is a non-destructive testing (NDT) technique used in construction and engineering to see inside concrete structures like slabs, columns and walls.
-Using tools like ground penetrating radar (GPR) and thermal imaging concrete scanning can detect and map hidden or embedded objects so you can ensure the concrete is structurally sound and avoid hazards when core drilling, concrete cutting and installing rebar.
+Concrete scanning is a non-destructive testing (NDT) technique used in construction and engineering to see inside concretestructures like slabs, columns, and walls.
+Using concrete scanners such as ground penetrating radar (GPR equipment) and thermal imaging, concrete scanning can detect and map hidden or embedded objects so you can ensure the concrete is structurally sound and avoid hazards when core drilling, concrete cutting, and installing rebar.

 Why

-A concrete scanner is important in modern construction projects for:
+A concrete scanner is important in modern construction projects for structural analysis and:

 1. Structural Integrity: By scanning you can locate critical items like cables, rebar and electrical conduit embedded in the concrete so you don’t compromise the structure when you modify or repair.